-You are cordially invited to attend a Special Meeting of Shareholders of Bell Technologies, Inc. ("Bell") to be held at 6120 Hanging Moss Road, Orlando, Florida, on Tuesday, November 25, 1997 at the hour of 3:00 p.m. local time (the "Bell Special Meeting").
+You are cordially invited to attend a Special Meeting of Shareholders of Bell Technologies, Inc. ("Bell") to be held at 6120 Hanging Moss Road, Orlando, Florida, on , January , 1998 at the hour of 3:00 p.m. local time (the "Bell Special Meeting").

-At the Bell Special Meeting, you will be asked to approve the Amended and Restated Agreement and Plan of Reorganization dated as of September 22, 1997 (the "Reorganization Agreement"), by and among Group Technologies Corporation ("GTC"), Tube Turns Technologies, Inc., Group Financial Partners, Inc. and Bell.
-Pursuant to the Reorganization Agreement, the following events will occur, in chronological order: (i) all of the outstanding shares of GFP Partners-V, Inc., Unison Commercial Group, Inc. and BW Riverport, Inc. will be distributed to the shareholders of GFP; (ii) GFP will merge with and into GTC; (iii) Tube Turns will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Tube Turns"); (iv) Bell will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Bell"); and (v) GTC will contribute all of the assets of GTC (other than the shares of New Tube Turns and New Bell and the shares of BT Holdings, Inc., a former wholly-owned subsidiary of GFP) into a newly formed, wholly-owned subsidiary of GTC, and this subsidiary will assume all of the liabilities of GTC, all in accordance with the Florida Business Corporation Act, as amended, and the Kentucky Revised Statutes, as amended (the "Reorganization").
+At the Bell Special Meeting, you will be asked to approve the Second Amended and Restated Agreement and Plan of Reorganization dated as of November 25, 1997 (the "Reorganization Agreement"), by and among Group Technologies Corporation ("GTC"), Tube Turns Technologies, Inc., Group Financial Partners, Inc. and Bell.
+Pursuant to the Reorganization Agreement, the following events will occur, in chronological order: (i) all of the outstanding shares of GFP Partners-V, Inc., Unison Commercial Group, Inc. and BW Riverport, Inc. will be distributed to the shareholders of GFP; (ii) GFP will merge with and into GTC; (iii) Tube Turns will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Tube Turns"); (iv) Bell will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Bell"); and (v) GTC will contribute all of the assets of GTC (other than the shares of New Tube Turns, New Bell, BT Holdings, Inc. and Metrum-Datatape, Inc., former wholly-owned subsidiaries of GFP) into a newly formed, wholly-owned subsidiary of GTC, and this subsidiary will assume all of the liabilities of GTC, all in accordance with the Florida Business Corporation Act, as amended, and the Kentucky Revised Statutes, as amended (the "Reorganization").
 Approval of the Reorganization Agreement requires the affirmative vote of a majority of the votes cast by holders of the common stock, par value \$.01 per share of Bell (the "Bell Common Stock"), entitled to vote at the Bell Special Meeting.

-Because, under the Reorganization Agreement, the shares of GTC voting common stock, par value \$.01 per share ("GTC Common Stock") will be valued at no less than \$1.50 per share, the shareholders of GFP, Tube Turns and Bell (other than GTC as successor by merger to GFP) will bear the risk of market fluctuations below \$1.50 per share inasmuch as they will receive no more than 49,619,962, 1,184,107 and 2,946,357 shares, respectively, in the aggregate, regardless of the actual trading price of shares of GTC Common Stock.
-The total aggregate consideration to be received by the shareholders of Bell (other than GTC as successor by merger to GFP) is \$4,419,536.
-The valuation used in determining this aggregate consideration was determined by or under the direction of certain affiliates of Bell who have conflicts of interest in this transaction.
+Because, under the Reorganization Agreement, the shares of GTC voting common stock, par value \$.01 per share ("GTC Common Stock") will be valued at no less than \$2.50 per share, the shareholders of GFP, Tube Turns and Bell (other than GTC as successor by merger to GFP) will bear the risk of market fluctuations below \$2.50 per share inasmuch as they will receive no more than 37,597,842 (assuming the cash balances of GFP at the effective time of the Reorganization to be \$4,500,000), 709,000 and 1,760,405 shares, respectively, in the aggregate, regardless of the actual trading price of shares of GTC Common Stock.
+Similarly, under the Reorganization Agreement, the shares of GTC Common Stock will be valued at no more than \$4.50 per share, causing GTC to bear the risk of market fluctuations above \$4.50 per share inasmuch as GTC will issue not less than 27,583,055 (assuming the cash balances of GFP at the effective time of the Reorganization to be \$4,500,000), 393,885 and 978,005 shares, respectively, in the aggregate to the shareholders of GFP, Tube Turns and Bell (other than GTC as successor by merger to GFP) regardless of the actual trading price of shares of GTC Common Stock.
+The total aggregate consideration to be received by the shareholders of Bell (other than GTC as successor by merger to GFP) is \$4,401,012.
+The valuation used in determining this aggregate consideration was determined by or under the direction of certain affiliates of Bell who have conflicts of interest in this transaction, as more fully explained in the accompanying Joint Proxy Statement/Prospectus under the heading "Summary--Conflicts of Interest."